-waterlogged down to # predicted # observe ed absent BSS bias PSS GSS 30 cm present absent 16 9 27 146 0.312 1.720 0.484 0.227 50 cm present absent 28 18 25 127 0.448 1.152 0.444 0.267 100 cm present absent 43 22 22 111 0.526 1.000 0.496 0.330 tion set.
-BSS and bias ratio improved again from the $0-30~\mathrm{cm}$ to the 0-100 cm layerdepth.
-In 0-30 cm depth presence of waterlogged horizons were clearly over-predicted and down to $50~\mathrm{cm}$ slightly over-predicted while down to $100~\mathrm{cm}$ there 5 was no bias.
-Performance evaluated by percentage correct with the Peirce skill score (PSS) was similar for all three depths (correct predictions being 44 to 50 % more frequent compared to random predictions).
-Ignoring correct absence predictions in Gilbert skill score (GSS), the model predicted the correct level 20-30 % more often than a random pre- 10 diction scheme.
-Again, GSS increased with depth and larger chance of waterlogging occurring.
+Table 4 reports contingency tables for the predicted outcomes of the presence of waterlogged horizons at 198 sites of the validation set.
+BSS and the bias ratio improved again from the 0-30 cm to the 0-100 cm depth.
+In 0-30 cm of depth, the presence of waterlogged horizons was clear and down to 50 cm slightly over-predicted, while down to 100 cm there was no bias.
+The performance evaluated by percentage correct with the Peirce skill score (PSS) was similar for all three depths (correct predictions being 44 to 50% more frequent compared to random predictions).
+Ignoring correct absence predictions in the Gilbert skill score (GSS), the model predicted the correct level 20-30% more often than a random prediction scheme.
+Again, GSS increased with depth and there was a higher chance of waterlogging occurring.

-4.2.3 Mapping of presence of waterlogged horizons
+4.2.3 Mapping of the presence of waterlogged horizons

-Presence of waterlogged horizons in 0-30 cm was predicted for 13.8 % of the area of study region Greifensee (Fig. 6).
-For 0-50 cm this share increased to 27.3 % and in nearly 40 % of the soils waterlogged horizons were present in 0-100 cm.
-Waterlogged horizons were mapped in upper soil layers depths mainly on the larger plains to the north and south of Lake Greifensee.
+The presence of waterlogged horizons in 0-30 cm was predicted for 13.8% of the study region Greifensee (Fig. 6).
+For 0-50 cm this share increased to 27.3% and in nearly 40% of the soils waterlogged horizons were present in 0- 100 cm.
+Waterlogged horizons were mapped in upper soil depths mainly on the larger plains to the north and south of Greifensee.
 Deeper horizons had waterlogging present mostly in local depressions and comparably smaller valley bottoms in the hilly uplands to the south of the study region.

-4.3 Drainge classes - case study 3
+4.3 Drainage classes - case study 3

-15 4.3.1 Model for drainage classes
+4.3.1 Model for drainage classes

-The models for the ordinal drainage class data contained about the same covariates as the models for presence of water-logged horizons (Table 2).
-Most covariates had only very weak nonlinear effects (Fig. S7 in Supplement).
-Residual spatial autocorrelation was very weak with a short range (Fig. S2 in Supplement) suggesting that the variation was well captured by the geoGAM.
-10-fold cross-validation resulted in a ranked probability skill score (RPSS) of 0.588.
+The models for the ordinal drainage class data contained about the same covariates as the models for the presence of waterlogged horizons (Table 2).
+Most covariates had only very weak non-linear effects (Fig. S7).
+Residual spatial autocorrelation was very weak with a short range (Fig. S2), suggesting that the variation was well captured by the geoGAM.
+Then-fold cross-validation resulted in a ranked probability skill score (RPSS) of 0.588.